imapex-training/lab_build_a_sparkbot/README.md

 * Windows info
 * Link for Kevin's Lab on Workstation Setup
 * Prep for possiblity of DevNet Sandbox being down
-* Update with imapex branding
-* Get some screenshots of Spark during bot testing

 [item]: # (slide)